athaeryn/leaf/README.md

 _"No commits left behind."_

-**NOTE: This is a work in progress, and some of the functionality described below may not have been implemented.
-I'd really appreciate feedback of any variety!**

-Leaf is a wrapper for git that keeps track of where your repositories are, then tells you if you have any changes you forgot to push when you tell it you're leafing (sorry).
-It will also warn you if there are any repositories that don't have remotes set up.
+Leaf keeps an eye on your git repositories.
+Before you leave your computer, type `leaf` in the terminal, and leaf will let you know if there's anything you might want to look at before you go.
+It will warn you about:

+- Unpushed commits
+- Unstaged changes
+- Uncommitted changes
+- Untracked files
+- Repos with no remotes set

-It was built to address a problem in my workflow, so that if I forget to push any changes from my work machine when I leaf work, I'm not totally screwed when I get home and can't pull any of the work I did that day.
-This is like tying a bow on your finger, except more informative and less damaging to your circulation.
+It was built to stop me leaving commits stranded on my work computer when I left the office.
+It's like tying a bow on your finger, but more informative and less damaging to your circulation.

 It has two parts: `leaf` and `leaf-collector`.